-The Counseling and Personal Development Center offers mental health, substance use, and student disability services to assist students with social, personal and academic growth during their matriculation at the university.
-For currently enrolled students, all mental health/substance use counseling and student disability services are provided for free and in a confidential atmosphere.
+The Counseling and Personal Development Center offers mental health, substance use, and student disability services to assist students with social, personal, and academic growth during their matriculation at the university.
+For currently enrolled students, all mental health/substance use counseling services are provided for free and confidentially in a welcoming atmosphere.
 Information discussed is held in strict confidence to the limits provided by law.
-No record of counseling or student disability services is annotated on academic transcripts or placement files.
-Services include: comprehensive mental health/ substance use evaluations; individual, couples, and group mental health/ substance use counseling; consultation; referral services; and reasonable accommodations with qualifying documentation.
+No record of counseling services are annotated on academic transcripts or placement files.
+Services include: comprehensive mental health/ substance use evaluations; individual, couples\, or group mental health/ substance use counseling; substance abuse prevention programming; Collegiate Recovery Community; dedicated relaxation room (Bronco Whole Mind Spa); consultations; and referral services.

-Additionally, the Counseling and Personal Development Center's counseling staff presents transformative experiences (i.e, workshops, presentations, small groups, screenings) to engage our students in co-curricular activities that are based on their needs and interests.
+Additionally, the Counseling and Personal Development Center's counseling staff present transformative experiences (i.e., workshops, presentations, small groups, screenings) to engage our students in co-curricular activities that are based on needs and interests.
 These outreach activities are designed to enhance students' self-esteem, study skills, leadership abilities, and decision-making skills.
 Office hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.
 Other times are available by appointment.
+The Counseling and Personal Development Center is located in the Spaulding Building.